Three Pieces of Placement

-Use the chart below to see if you might be eligible to skip the placement tests.
+Check the More Details section below to see if you might be eligible for placement testing waivers.

-- I want to get credits for prior courses.
+- I want to get credit for prior courses.

-- If you have prior graded coursework at an accredited U.S. post-secondary institution, send official transcripts to Admissions.
+- If you have prior graded coursework at an accredited U.S. post-secondary institution, send official transcripts to the Registrar's Office.

 - If you have prior graded coursework at a foreign institution, submit your transcripts to an approved evaluator.
 Once they are approved, you can submit them to Bucks for review.

 - If you have taken AP exams, have the College Board send your scores to us.

 - If you have prior coursework at a post-secondary institution that does not provide letter grades and GPA, or have earned educational credentials via military service and coursework, apply for the Prior Learning Assessment program for credit evaluation.

 You will receive an email, sent to your Bucks student email account, once your evaluation is complete